 • The Pickle Amendment applies to some former QMBs who lost QMB status due to COLA

 The Pickle Amendment is technical and underutilized.
 Most Georgia families don't know about it.
 GeorgiaCares SHIP counselors can evaluate whether a specific beneficiary qualifies.
-Brevy publishes a separate guide on Georgia Pickle Amendment.
+Brevy publishes a separate Georgia Pickle Amendment guide.

 SLMB to QMB Upgrade